Deep Interest Mining for Intent-Enriched Semantic IDs in Multimodal Generative Recommendation: Experiments

 To understand the contribution of each core component, we conduct ablation studies by systematically removing individual modules from the full DeepInterestGR framework.
 Results on the Beauty dataset are presented in \Cref{tab:ablation}.

 \paratitle{DCIM is the most critical novel component.} Removing DCIM leads to the largest single-component performance drop: $-11.8\%$ in HR@5 and $-10.8\%$ in HR@10.
-This result confirms that deep contextual interest mining is the cornerstone of our framework.
-Without DCIM, the model degrades to encoding only surface-level textual features (title, description), losing the latent semantic interests that distinguish items with similar attributes but different underlying user motivations.
-The magnitude of this drop also validates our core hypothesis: frontier LLMs can infer actionable user intents from item metadata that are invisible to shallow encoders.
+This result indicates that descriptor mining is a key component of our framework.
+Without DCIM, the model degrades to encoding only surface-level textual features (title, description), losing item-side usage motivations that distinguish items with similar attributes.
+The magnitude of this drop supports our core hypothesis: instruction-tuned LLMs can help infer actionable item intent descriptors from metadata and visual textual evidence that are not explicit in shallow item text.

-\paratitle{CMSA effectively eliminates modality distortion.} Removing CMSA causes a $-8.4\%$ drop in HR@5 and $-7.2\%$ in HR@10.
-This confirms that VLM-based visual-to-text alignment provides meaningful enrichment beyond standard multimodal aggregation.
-When image and text modalities are encoded separately and aggregated before quantization, the resulting SIDs suffer from cross-modal misalignment.
-CMSA resolves this by mapping all modalities into a unified text semantic space, ensuring the RQ-VAE quantizer operates on coherent, modality-aligned representations.

-\paratitle{QARM guides effective posterior optimization.} Without the QARM quality-aware reward (replaced by standard binary accuracy reward), performance decreases by $-6.3\%$ in HR@5.
-This validates that our QARM-labeled interest quality signal provides more effective RL supervision than rule-based rewards alone.
-The QARM reward explicitly distinguishes semantically rich interests (QARM=1) from vague or hallucinated ones (QARM=0), guiding the policy to favor items whose SIDs encode high-quality interests---a supervision signal that cannot be derived from behavioral data alone.
+\paratitle{DCIM on surface-similar hard cases.} The ablation above shows that removing DCIM substantially hurts performance, but it does not by itself distinguish DCIM from generic LLM rewriting.
+We therefore evaluate a surface-similar hard slice.
+For each dataset, we select test instances whose target item has high title-only TF-IDF similarity to another catalog item.
+This selection uses only surface title information and does not use DCIM descriptors, so the slice tests whether different item representations better handle lexically similar items rather than favoring DCIM.

+\Cref{tab:similar_title_slice} reports HR@10 on this slice.
+Generic summarization and paraphrasing improve over removing DCIM, indicating that better textual evidence is useful.
+However, DCIM consistently performs best on all three datasets, and its relative advantage over LLM summarization is larger on this hard slice than on the full test set.
+This suggests that DCIM contributes item-side intent-discriminative evidence beyond simply rewriting or summarizing item text, especially when surface titles are lexically similar.

+\paratitle{Diagnostic scope.} These ablations are intended to support a bounded mechanism claim rather than a broad claim about general-purpose LLM rewriting.
+All variants share the same backbone, SID construction, and training protocol, and the surface-similar slice is selected only from title-level TF-IDF similarity, independent of DCIM descriptors.
+Thus, the gains are best interpreted as evidence that intent-discriminative item evidence helps when surface metadata is ambiguous.
+Together with the CMSA and QARM ablations, the results narrow our conclusion to pre-quantization item-evidence enrichment and relevance-gated descriptor rewards.